Multi-particle localization for weakly interacting Anderson tight-binding models

 for $\BPsi\in\ell^2(\DZ^{nd})$ and $\Bx\in\DZ^{nd}$. $V\colon\DZ^d\times\Omega\to\DR$ is a random field relative to a probability space $(\Omega,\FB,\DP)$ and $\BU\colon(\DZ^d)^n\to\DR$ is the potential of inter-particle interaction. $\BV$ and $\BU$ act on $\ell^2(\DZ^{nd})$ as multiplication operators by functions $\BV(\Bx,\omega)$ and $\BU(\Bx)$ respectively.

-Technically, we will prove in this paper, stability of initial MSA bounds from the one-dimensional single-particle estimates to the multiparticle estimates under sufficiently weak interaction.
-This will allows us to perform multiparticle multiscale analysis for the weak interacting multiparticle Anderson model leading to the complete Anderson localization.
+Technically, we will prove in this paper stability of initial MSA bounds from the one-dimensional single-particle estimates to the multi-particle estimates under sufficiently weak interaction and then perform the multi-particle multi-scale analysis for the weakly interacting multi-particle Anderson model and obtain the complete Anderson localization.